ochairo/vanillante/README.md

 ## Getting started

-You have multiple options for development.
+You have two options for development.

-### Local environment
+### Using host environment

 - Start the local development server by executing the following command: